-Use our calculator to find out how Help to Buy: Equity Loan can increase your budget, and help you move house with just a 5% deposit.
+Use our calculator guide to find out how Help to Buy: Equity Loan could help you buy a new home with just a 5% deposit.

 How much deposit do you have?

 The Government could lend you up to 20 of the home value.